visajshah/rosebud/README.md

 # Rosebud

 Wordle for film buffs.
-Play the game [here](visajshah.github.io/rosebud/).
+Play the game [here](https://visajshah.github.io/rosebud/).

 ## About

 Guess a 7-letter movie title in 6 attempts.

-* Orange denotes letter in the word at the right position.
+* Orange denotes letter in the title at the right position.
-* Blue denotes letter in the word NOT at the right position.
+* Blue denotes letter in the title NOT at the right position.
-* Grey denotes letter not in the word.
+* Grey denotes letter not in the title.

 ## How to run locally